 Los Angeles County continues to travel along the Road to Recovery and many more workplaces, businesses, and public spaces are now open.
 Visit the Public Health website to see What’s Open in Los Angeles County (PDF).
 It is a good idea to check online or call and ask about safety measures before going to a restaurant, place of worship, hair salon or gym.

 Even though many places are now open, it is important to remember that the virus has not changed and COVID-19 remains a serious risk.
 It is still easily spread among people in close contact with each other.
 You can help reduce the risk of COVID-19 by continuing to practice social (physical) distancing, wear a cloth face covering whenever you are around others, and wash your hands frequently.
 Also, remember to stay home if you are sick or if you have been in close contact with someone who is sick.

 What can I do if I get stressed about COVID-19?

-When you hear, read, or watch news about an outbreak of an infectious disease, it is normal to feel anxious and show signs of stress.
-It is important to care for your own physical and mental health.
-For tips on what you can do to help cope, read Coping with Stress During Infectious Disease Outbreaks (PDF) on the Public Health website.
-For help, call the Los Angeles County Department of Mental Health Access Center 24/7 Helpline at (800) 854-7771 or call 2-1-1.
+When you hear, read, or watch news about COVID-19, it is normal to feel anxious and overwhelmed.
+It is important to care for your mental as well as your physical health.
+For tips on what you can do to help cope, read Coping with Stress During Infectious Disease Outbreaks (PDF).
+To talk to someone, call the Los Angeles County Department of Mental Health Access Center 24/7 Helpline at (800) 854-7771 or call 2-1-1.